Larshavin/OpenStack_Deep_Dive/README.md

 # OpenStack_Deep_Dive
-Repository for studying in-depth understanding of OpenStack code
+Repository for an in-depth study of OpenStack code